 Our mission is to help our corporate partners make disposable wireless sensor technologies ubiquitous, affordable, and accessible to everyone worldwide.

 John Peeters, Founder and CEO

 Dr. John Peeters founded Gentag in 2001.
-An expert on biomarkers, sensors, and nanotechnologies, he holds 100 issued patents.
+An expert on biomarkers, sensors, and nanotechnologies, he holds over 100 issued patents.
 John obtained a doctorate in applied biology from Cambridge University in the UK.

 Alfred R. Berkeley, III serves as the Vice Chairman of Gentag.
 Previously, he served as the President of NASDAQ.
 He has served as Chairman of the President’s National Infrastructure Advisory Council, as a Trustee of Johns Hopkins University, and as a Governor of the National Association of Securities Dealers.
-Mr. Berkeley is also a Director of the World Economic Forum USA.
+Mr. Berkeley is also a former Director of the World Economic Forum USA.
 He received his M.B.A. from the Wharton School.